We forget that the water cycle and life cycle are one.

 Inlet maintenance at Los Peñasquitos Lagoon is very expensive, with Emergency Openings operating on an annual budget of $150,000 to remove 25,000 – 28,000 cubic yards of sand from the inlet.
 However, this budget does not account for additional sand that must be removed following beach nourishment efforts such as RBSP II.
 In 2013, 2014 and 2016, LPLF and State Parks had to scramble to find additional funding and leverage resources from other districts to open the inlet at Los Peñasquitos Lagoon following RBSP II.
 Even though the inlet was opened during these years, considerable damage was done to the native habitats within Los Peñasquitos Lagoon and the sensitive species that rely on them.
 Furthermore, airborne mosquitos with West Nile Virus were detected near the Lagoon in March 2016, creating a public health and safety issue for local residents and park visitors.

 Beach nourishment projects will most likely be the preferred alternative for protecting our coastlines before planned retreat becomes the reality, as predicted by many coastal experts.
 Currently, a massive project called the Encinitas-Solana Beach Coastal Storm Damage Reduction Project is being finalized by the Army Corps of Engineers for the City of Encinitas and City of Solana Beach that will place over 1,000,000 cubic yards of sand on beaches with additional placement every 5 years.
 This represents an exponential increase in sand placed on the same beaches under RBSP II, which showed us how downshore migration of sand can impact Los Peñasquitos Lagoon.
 Impacts to Los Peñasquitos Lagoon will be far greater than experienced after RBSP II and, currently, the appropriate mitigation has not been provided to LPLF by Army Corps of Engineers nor the Cities of Encinitas and Solana Beach.
 Left unchecked, the Encinitas-Solana Beach Coastal Storm Damage Reduction Project could result in the destruction of Los Peñasquitos Lagoon and expose nearby communities and visitors to the Torrey Pines State Natural Reserve to West Nile Virus and other forms of vector-borne brain encephalitis.
-Please click on the link below to learn more about this project and the harsh reality of living with brain encephalitis.
+Please click on the links to see letters of concern submitted to the California Coastal Commission regarding this project.
+Also check out the short video below that provides first-hand accounts of living with debilitating effects of brain encephalitis.